LufeSantos/Teste_e_Conf_de_Sistemas/sort/readme.md

 Tests for the sort function

-## Test TODO list
+## Tests list
-- Check if the func didnt change any value
+- Check if the sort functions didn't change any value
 - Check if the elements are in order